LUKE 17: THE BLACK SWAN

 In true prophetic style, however, Jesus’ answer encompasses the immediate, the mid-term and the long-range qualities…

 When I first wrote this post, it was the Jewish Passover – or, Good Friday just before Easter.
 It’s a night that marks the moment when the Creator God passed over the land of Ancient Egypt.
 By morning, He’d separated out for Himself more than two million people to be a people belonging to God.
-He extracted them out, one whole nation taken clean out of another.[e]
-Today’s chapter, in the Book of Luke, shows that the Creator God is planning to pass over this globe once more…
+He extracted out one whole nation, taken clean out of another.[e]
+And, today’s chapter in the Book of Luke, shows that the Creator God is planning to pass over this globe once more…

 “I tell you, on that night two people will be in one bed; one will be taken and the other left.
 Two women will be grinding grain together; one will be taken and the other left.” [v34-35]

 So then, this isn’t an unexpected “Black Swan” in the true sense of the term.
-It’s something that is expected, immanent (and could happen in any generation since the warning was first given) and the warning signs, the specific preparations, and the quantified outcomes are clearly documented.
+It’s something that is expected, immanent i.e. it could happen in any generation since the warning was first given.
+The warning signs, the specific preparations, and the quantified outcomes are clearly documented.
 The point that Father God has always, and only ever made, is: who’s interested in listening: “Who has believed our message and to whom has the arm of the Lord been revealed?”[f]

 CLICK to return to today’s “Daily Breadcrumbs”

 [c] Isaiah c2; Zechariah c14